Are you looking for a better abdominal migraine treatment strategy? Well you've come to the right place.

 Valproic acid is also a helpful abdominal migraine treatment to reduce pain effectively.

-Abortive medications are for acute treatment of the migraine attack.
+Abortive medications are for acute treatment of a migraine attack.
 They are not preventatives that are taken on a daily basis to provide relief.
-Nor are they pain killers that mask the pain.
+Nor are they painkillers that mask the pain.

 The intention and purpose of a triptan is to abort the attack all together.
-Click here for more details on the list of triptans that includes side effects.
+I've written about all the side effects here - Hail The Almighty Triptan.

 • Almotriptan (Axert®)